-Quarter Moon Lyrics by Cheryl Wheeler
+Quarter Moon lyrics - Cheryl Wheeler

 And they seem to know each other very well